-Keep in mind that the CHA, the CHIP and the organizational strategic plan are not three discrete or isolated processes; instead, they should all connect and inform one another.
-In general, it is recommended that the community health assessment be conducted prior to development of the CHIP and strategic plan.
+Keep in mind that the three foundational documents for public health accreditation - CHA, the CHIP and the organizational strategic plan - are not three discrete or isolated processes; instead, they should all connect and inform one another.
+In general, it is recommended that the CHA be conducted prior to development of the CHIP and strategic plan.
 This way, the health needs and issues identified in the CHA serve as the foundation for priorities addressed in the CHIP and strategic plan.
 Though it is recommended that the community health improvement process be completed before the strategic planning process, some health departments may find it necessary to develop a strategic plan first.
-If this is the case, THDs pursuing accreditation will need to revisit the strategic plan after the CHA and CHIP are complete, so they can link the documents for compliance with PHAB requirements.
+If this is the case, TPHD pursuing accreditation will need to revisit the strategic plan after the CHIP is complete, so they can link the documents for compliance with PHAB Measure 5.3.2.